google/ExoPlayer/docs/shrinking.md

 none of them will be removed by code shrinking.
 If you know that your app only needs a subset of renderers, you can specify your own `RenderersFactory` instead.
-For example, an app that only plays audio can define a factory like this when instantiating `SimpleExoPlayer` instances:
+For example, an app that only plays audio can define a factory like this when instantiating `ExoPlayer` instances:

 ~~~
 RenderersFactory audioOnlyRenderersFactory =